Feb 25, 2025

 How much does adoption cost?

 The cost of adoption varies a lot.
 It could cost almost nothing, or it could cost tens of thousands of dollars.
 In the end, the total cost to adopt a child depends on many factors, including the type of adoption, the state where you live, and the agency you work with.
-The following is a breakdown of the most common kinds of adoption and their price ranges.
+To help you set your plans and expectations, we’ve broken down some of the most common kinds of adoption and their price ranges.

-More than 113,000 U.S. children were waiting to be adopted through state foster care agencies as of September 2021, according to the most recent Department of Health and Human Services report.
-The report further notes that of the children placed for adoption, about half were four years old or younger.2
+Nearly 109,000 U.S. children were waiting to be adopted through state foster care agencies as of September 2022, according to the most recent U.S. Department of Health and Human Services report.
+The data further that for every child adopted from foster care, two children remained in care who were awaiting adoption.2

 Independent adoption cost: $25,000-$45,000

 Some families choose to bypass agencies and arrange adoptions on their own with the help of a lawyer.
-This is called independent adoption.
+This is called independent adoption.1

 Some families choose to adopt a child from outside the U.S. The cost for international adoption, also called intercountry adoption, varies by country.1

-According to the U.S. Department of State’s fiscal year 2021 Annual Report on Intercountry Adoption, most adoptions that year came from Colombia, India, Bulgaria, and South Korea.
+According to the U.S. Department of State’s fiscal year 2023 Annual Report on Intercountry Adoption, most adoptions that year came from India and Colombia, followed by Bulgaria and Haiti.
+Texas and California led the way for incoming adoptions.
 If you decide to adopt from a foreign country, make sure to check with the Department of State to see if that country allows adoptions into the U.S.

 Once you have a list of your preferred countries that allow adoption, be sure to budget for a few trips to and from that country in addition to the adoption costs.
 You may also want to plan for extra medical care and counseling.
 Counseling may help your child adjust to a new culture, new language, and new family.

-Application and program fees make up most of the cost of adopting through agencies.1 Home study fees, attorney fees, and counseling are also included in the total fee.
-And you may need to budget for travel expenses.
-Because adoption costs vary by state, agency adoption costs will also vary by where you live.
+Application and program fees make up most of the cost of adopting through agencies.1 Birth parent medical expenses, interim care for a child, home study fees, attorney fees, and counseling may also be included in the total fee.
+Because adoption costs vary by state, agency adoption costs may also vary by where you live.
+You may also incur travel expenses.

 When meeting with private agencies, ask plenty of questions about what their fees do and do not include.
 Some agencies may charge for every possible match while others only charge for matches that result in an adoption.